Parasite (2019 film): The Kims' flat

-The Kims' semi-basement flat and its street were also built on set, partially out of necessity for filming the flooding scenes.
+The Kims' semi-basement flat and its street were also built on set, partially out of necessity for the flooding scenes.
 Lee Ha-jun visited and photographed several abandoned villages and towns in South Korea scheduled to be torn down to help inform the set design.
 He also created stories for the Kims' neighbours and added details of those residents along the street to improve the authenticity of the street's appearance.

 Editing

-According to editor Yang Jin-mo, Bong Joon-ho chose to shoot the film without traditional coverage.
+According to editor Yang Jin-mo, Bong chose to shoot the film without traditional coverage.
 To give them more editing options with limited shots, they sometimes stitched together different takes of the same shot.
 Yang edited the film using Final Cut Pro 7, a program not updated since 2011.

-The film was produced for release in colour.
-A black and white version was produced prior to the world premiere in Cannes and debuted on 26 January 2020 at the International Film Festival Rotterdam, and was re-screened from 29 to 31 January.
-It also received a limited release in some countries.
+While the film was produced for release in colour, a black and white version predated the world premiere in Cannes.
+The monochrome edition debuted on 26 January 2020 at the International Film Festival Rotterdam, was re-screened from 29 to 31 January, and received a limited release in some countries.

 Music

 The score, by South Korean composer Jung Jae-il, consisted of "minimalist piano pieces, punctuated with light percussion", setting the film's "tense atmosphere".
 It also had a baroque texture with excerpts from Handel's opera Rodelinda and the 1964 Italian song "In ginocchio da te" by Gianni Morandi.
 It was recorded mostly through computer sounds.

 The soundtrack was published and released in Korea, in digital and physical formats, by Genie Music and Stone Music Entertainment on 30 May 2019.
 Internationally, it was released on 11 October 2019 by Milan Records.
-It was released in English titles, however, the names and nouns are different from the English subtitles as translated by Darcy Paquet.
+It was released in English titles, but the names and nouns are different from the English subtitles as translated by Paquet.
 On 14 February 2020, it was released in double-vinyl by Sacred Bones Records (a division of American film production company Neon) and Waxwork Records, in multicolour variants.

-An original song, "Soju han jan" (소주 한 잔), written by Joon-ho and performed by Choi Woo-shik, who also played the main character Ki-woo, is heard during the film's end credits.
+An original song, "Soju han jan" (소주 한 잔), written by Bong and performed by Choi Woo-shik, who plays Ki-woo, is heard during the film's end credits.
 For marketing the soundtrack's international digital releases, the song was displayed in English as "Soju One Glass"[sic]; it was later changed to a grammatically correct title to be shortlisted for the Best Original Song category at the 92nd Academy Awards.